OntoIT/IIoT/README.md

 # IIoT
-IIoT ontology for Internet of Things systems
+IIoT ontology for Industrial Internet of Things systems